 What Does a Medical Coder Do?

-Coders work in a variety of settings and their individual workdays differ based on size of facility, type of physician, etc..
-The following example outlines what may be a typical day in the life of a Medical Coder.
+Medical Coders work in a variety of settings and their individual workday may differ based on the size of facility, type of physician, type of specialty, etc. The following example outlines what a typical day in the life of a Medical Coder may look like.

-After settling into work and grabbing a cup of coffee the medical coder usually begins the workday by reviewing the previous day's batch of patient notes to be coded.
-The type of records depends on the clinical setting (outpatient or facility), and may require a certain degree of specialization.
-(Larger facilities may have individuals who focus on medical specialties while coders who work in smaller, or more general offices, may have a broad range of patients and medical conditions.)
+After settling into the office and grabbing a cup of coffee, a medical coder usually begins the workday by reviewing the previous day's batch of patient notes for evaluation and coding.
+The type of records and notes depends on the clinical setting (outpatient or facility), and may require a certain degree of specialization (Larger facilities may have individuals who focus on medical specialties while coders who work in smaller, or more general offices, may have a broad range of patients and medical conditions.).

-Selecting the top patient note or billing sheet on the stack, the coder begins reading the documentation to understand the patient's diagnoses assigned and procedures performed during their visit.
-Coders also abstract other key information from the documentation, including physicians' names, dates of procedures, etc..
+Selecting the top patient note or billing sheet on the stack, the coder begins reviewing the documentation to understand the patient's diagnoses assigned and procedures performed during their visit.
+Coders also abstract other key information from the documentation, including physician names, dates of procedures, and other information.

-Relying heavily on the ICD-9 and CPT code books coders begin translating the physician’s notes into useful medical codes.
+Coders rely on ICD-10 and CPT code books to begin translating the physician’s notes into useful medical codes.
 An example of basic procedure documentation and subsequently assigned codes can be seen below.